Tyler Ten

-Early and personal life
+Early life and education

 Ten's father is an engineer and his mother helps out at a drinks stall.
 He has an older brother who works in the automotive industry.

 Ten practised Muay Thai from a young age and won his first competition at age 14.
 He is also trained in bodybuilding and is a martial arts instructor.
 Before becoming an actor and model, Ten was also a waiter and did mascot jobs.

-He was educated at Jurongville Secondary School and he studied interior design at Singapore Polytechnic.
-He attended Singapore Institute of Management studying marketing while juggling acting commitments at Mediacorp, playing minor roles in the television series Key Witness, Super Dad, Watch Out!
-Alexius, and Mister Flower.
+Ten studied at Jurongville Secondary School and then studied interior design at Singapore Polytechnic.
+He attended Singapore Institute of Management studying marketing while juggling acting commitments.

 Career

 Ten is also a model and was formerly signed to modelling agency NOW Model Management.

-He participated in Mediacorp Star Search in 2019, and came in as one of the top 12 finalists.
+In 2019, Ten participated in Mediacorp Star Search in 2019, and was one of the top 12 finalists.
 He was cast in the Channel 8 drama series All Around You in the same year.

+Ten had played minor roles in the television series Key Witness, Super Dad, Watch Out!
+Alexius, and Mister Flower.